Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 ```
 # Adding the input and state packets to the world packets:
 Once the states and inputs have been compiled in the message, they are converted to structs so they can be sent over to the client/server:
-Note that the WorldStatePayLoad does not need an OwnerID; that is only needed in the message class.
+Note that the WorldStatePayLoad does not need an OwnerID; it is only needed in the message class.

 ```cs
 public struct WorldInputPayload: INetworkSerializable